Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_coupled.md

 In this scenario we will deploy one Core System container with its database container.

 1) Create a folder to store your setup.
-In this example let's have an `ah-serviceregistry` folder under the `opt` in a Linux system.
+In this example let's have an `ah-serviceregistry` folder under the `opt` in a Linux system (the method is same for every OS and every Arrowhead Core/Support system).

 3) Create the [coupled compose files](#compose-files) under the system folder.